 Shared Hosting and Reseller Hosting customers can enable Cloudflare right through their HostPapa cPanel using the one-click activation.
+In this article, we’ll show you how to activate Cloudflare on your HostPapa Shared Hosting account:

 To activate Cloudflare on your HostPapa Shared Hosting account: